Come face to face with one of the world’s most infamous predators whilst aiding great white shark conservation.

 Prior to Arrival

 Holders of UK, most other EU counties, Australian, Canadian and USA passports do not require a Visa for South Africa.
 Upon entry you will be issued with a 3- month permit (at no cost).
 Make sure the correct date and length of stay in the country is entered onto your visa when at immigration.
 If you are travelling from Albania, Belarus, Bulgaria, Cyprus, Croatia, Hungary, Poland, Russian Federation, Romania, Slovakia, Slovenia, Algeria, Angola, Comoros, China, Egypt, Guinea, Ivory Coast, Kenya, Mexico, Madagascar, Morocco, Mozambique, Paraguay, Rwanda, Tanzania, Thailand, Tunisia or Vietnam, you will require a Visa and should consult your South African embassy.

-Basic Seamanship: Volunteers are also taught basic seaman skills, including boat-handling in a practical environment.
-This includes general boat maintenance, packing and cleaning, anchor positioning (deployment and retrieval), cage deployment (attachment and retrieval), knots, general safety and good safe crewing practices.
+All volunteers are also taught basic seaman skills including boat handling on board in a practical environment.
+This includes general boat maintenance, packing and cleaning of equipment and bait, anchor positioning (deployment and retrieval), great white shark cage diving deployment (attachment and retrieval), knots, assisting clients as needed, as well as general safety and good safe crewing practices.